moles - Patients ask, Dr. Ringpfeil answers

 Treatment: surgical removal.

 Complete excision will ideally leave a linear scar instead of the mole and assures no recurrence.
-If a pigmented growth does not fulfill criteria for benignancy, it should be biopsied.
+If a pigmented growth does not fulfill the criteria for benignancy, it should be biopsied.
 Your skin examination will reveal which type of mole you have.